Basic grip and hand technique

 Background & Method

 I teach students of all ages and skill levels, and have been doing so regularly since 2006.
 In this time I have developed a method based on the importance of fundamentals and musicality.
-Meter, time, sound, music… it happens in this order.
+Meter, time, sound, the song = music… Musical drumming is what i teach, it is what i have learned in my years in the business, and what i continue to learn every day.
+Get in touch with the drummer within you, make some sound, release your inner rhythms!

 I work with all of my students from my book Groove and Technique but am also familiar with other established drum books and methods.
-I stress the importance of the rudiments, but always give context when instructing in technique… i attempt to answer the question why, when applying certain exercises.
+I stress the importance of the rudiments, but always give context when instructing in technique… i attempt to answer the question why, when applying certain exercises, and i always keep musical context at the forefront.

 By virtue of my many different musical experiences, I am able to instruct in the roots of contemporary music, in such styles as blues, rock, R&B, funk, jazz and even folk music.
 This gives the student insight into the fundamentals of drumming.